[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 User Clicked Ad > User Converted

 Facebook, on the other hand, is much more liberal in their conversion reporting.
 By default, they count either of the following as a conversion:

 - User Viewed Ad and Converted Within 1 Day

-- User Clicked Ad and Converted Within 28 Days
+- User Clicked Ad and Converted Within 7 Days (previously 28)

 Even if you eliminated “view through” conversions where users never clicked your ad, the numbers won’t add up since Facebook will track conversions that weren’t a straight line.

 User Clicked Ad > User Left Site > User Returned to Site > User Converted